 The compensation plan allows the payment of negotiated salary (Y) and incentive/bonus compensation (Z).
-"Y" salary is negotiated with the Chair and the rate is effective July 1 and is not covered compensation for UCRP or other benefits.
+"Y" salary may be annually re-negotiated with the Chair and the rate is effective July 1.
+"Y" salary not covered compensation for UCRP or other benefits.
 Factors considered in re-negotiation of the "Y" include academic performance, quality of work, productivity in areas of teaching, scholarly activity, clinical activity, research and service.
 Administrative Stipends are regular payments related to University administration that exceed normal responsibilities.
 "Z" payments are payments from revenue due to the Compensation Plan or annual incentives.